 | Post-judgment foreclosure | Fiduciary with Letters; lender controls timeline | Imminent sheriff sale — weeks, not months |

 The most important practical consequence: in pure pre-probate, no one can sign a deed for the property.
 A homebuyer cannot close.
 A bank cannot refinance.
 Even a well-intentioned heir cannot legally hand over keys.
 The fix is almost always the same — open probate — but the steps to get there in NJ deserve a careful walk-through.
+For cases where the inherited property has become a burden no one wants, see our guide to unwanted inherited property in New Jersey.

 The basic timeline once a death occurs: